Thank you for your interest in our services.

 To ensure you are fully aware of the extent to which we collect and process your personal data, we ask that you please read and acknowledge the information below.

-Our website sometimes uses so-called „cookies“.
-Cookies are small text files which are stored on your computer by your browser.
-They are harmless to your computer and do not contain viruses.
-Cookies simply make our services more user friendly, effective and secure.
+Where cookies are used, they relate exclusively to those cookies that are necessary for the technically faultless use of the website.
+Cookies are small text files that are stored on your computer and saved by your browser.
+Cookies do not cause any damage to your computer and do not contain viruses.
+Cookies only serve to make our service more user-friendly, effective and secure.

 2.)
 Google Analytics